franklinselva/space-ros/docs/USAGE.md

 1. To use IKOS. you can follow the instructuions in the [IKOS Integration](./IKOS.md) documentation.
 2. To reproduce the build process, you can follow the instructions in the [Reproducible Builds](./REPRODUCIBLE.md) documentation.
-3. TODO: Add documentation on setting up the dev image as vscode remote container.